qdrant/landing_page/qdrant-landing/content/documentation/tutorials/code-search.md

 The `jina-embeddings-v2-base-code` model is a good candidate for this task.
 It is also available through the `sentence-transformers` library, but you have to accept the conditions in order to be able to access it.
-Please visit https://huggingface.co/jinaai/jina-embeddings-v2-base-code to accept the rules and generate the access token in your [account settings](https://huggingface.co/settings/tokens).
+Please visit [the model page](https://huggingface.co/jinaai/jina-embeddings-v2-base-code) to accept the rules and generate the access token in your[account settings](https://huggingface.co/settings/tokens).
 Once you have the token, you can use the model as follows:

 ```python
 HF_TOKEN = "THIS_IS_YOUR_TOKEN"